-Result: PowerPlay is able to track multiple loads in realtime, or near real-time, on commodity servers.
+Result: PowerPlay is able to track multiple loads in real-time, or near real-time, on commodity servers.

 We also compare PowerPlay's scalability with a complete disaggregation algorithm based on FHMMs.
 Here, we assume a server must track loads across many homes, not just a single home.
-We quantify both PowerPlay's performance (with 24-hour and 4-hour tracking windows) and an FHMM approach following [18].
+We quantify both PowerPlay's performance (with 24 and 4h tracking windows) and an FHMM approach following Kolter and Johnson (2011).
 Since disaggregation using the FHMM is exponential in the number of building power states (which is based on the number of loads and the number of power states per load), the FHMM approach models each load as having only four power states and disaggregates at the level of circuits rather than individual loads.
 Since our home has only 25 circuits, but operates 92 individual loads, our FHMM performance numbers for a complete disaggregation are conservative.